Zero Tolerance Policy

 Reporting Guidelines and Procedures

-- Violations of the Zero Tolerance Policy should be reported immediately to the Club headquarters by the victim(s) and/or by those close to them (a parent, a teammate, a coach etc.).
+1. Violations of the Zero Tolerance Policy should be reported immediately to the Club office by the victim(s) and/or by those close to them (a parent, a teammate, a coach etc.).

-- Once a written complaint has been filed with the Club, a Discipline Committee consisting of a least three Board members will discuss the complaint with the individual alleging abuse (note: in the case of sexual abuse, the Club may designate a Club official of the same gender as the individual alleging abuse to contact the victim).
+5. Once a written complaint has been filed with the Club, a Discipline Committee consisting of a least three Board members will discuss the complaint with the individual alleging abuse (note: in the case of sexual abuse, the Club may designate a Club official of the same gender as the individual alleging abuse to contact the victim).
+(Refer also to Club Discipline Policy)

-- In the case of Physical Abuse such as fighting, kicking, etc the Discipline Committee will decide between a Discipline by Review or Discipline by Hearing process to determine appropriate penalties and/or suspensions.
+7. In the case of Physical Abuse such as fighting, kicking, etc the Discipline Committee will decide between either a Discipline by Review or Discipline by Hearing process to determine appropriate penalties and/or suspensions.

-- Discipline shall be heard by three (3) Board members one of whom is the Discipline Chair.
-If a certified Chair is not available within the Club the Region will be asked to provide a certified Chair for these purposes.
+8. Discipline shall be heard by three (3) Board members one of whom is the Discipline Chair.
+If a certified Chair is not available within the Club the District or OSA will be asked to provide a certified Chair for these purposes.

 Handling Incidents of Abuse during a Recreational League Game (physical, verbal or emotional abuse)

-- The referee must stop a game if an abuse incident involving a coach, player or parent/spectator occurs during a game.
+1. The referee must suspend a game if an abuse incident involving a coach, player or parent/spectator occurs during a game.

-- If a parent/spectator is the source, the appropriate coach will be informed that the game will be abandoned unless the abuse ceases.
-If the spectator is not associated with either team, both coaches will ask the spectator to leave.
+3. If a parent/spectator is the source, the appropriate coach will be informed that the game will be abandoned unless the abuse ceases.
+If the source is a supporter, the appropriate coach will provide the referee with the name of the supporter and the coach must advise the fan that the next occurrence of a similar nature will result in abandonment of the game.
+If the spectator is not associated with either team, both coaches will be asked to speak to the spectator and request them to leave the field area.

-- The game will be restarted by the referee only if the abuse ceases.
+4. The game will be restarted by the referee only if the abuse ceases, with a dropped ball at the location where the play was stopped.

-- He/she must immediately report the incident to the Club Head Referee and fill out a Special Incident Form.
+7. The senior game official must immediately report the incident to the Club Head Referee and fill out a Special Incident Form within 24 hours.

 Application – This Zero Tolerance Policy applies to: